gbmhunter/blog/content/site-info/index.md

 A full post with more information on this migration can be found [here](/posts/updates/2018/12-15-site-migration-to-hugo-complete/).

+{{< img src="page-view-decrease-migration-from-wordpress-to-hugo.png" width="800px" caption="The decrease in page views after the migration from a Wordpress powered site to a statically-generated site powered by Hugo.
+There were no domain/page URL changes during this migration." >}}

 ## Latex

 Display-style math equations should be surrounded with: